 The track was installed by Racing Victoria under the brand name Thorough Track as part of stage one of a two stage redevelopment of Thoroughbred Park.
 The track was installed at a cost of $2.25 million.

 The track replaced an existing sand track, which required realignment to ensure the suitability for conducting race meetings on the synthetic track.
 Initial works involved the construction of the road base and drainage.
 The base comprises of a solid crushed rock composition and includes two drainage lines around the circumference of the course.
 To contain the synthetic surface both the inside and outside are bordered by concrete strips with the inside border having weep holes to allow the track to drain freely.
-See below for vital information on the Acton Track.

 All Weather Surface

 When regular race meetings commenced in 2006 there was reduction in betting turnover on the meetings, which gradually improved to a point where turnover was surpassing average winter turnover on the Canberra turf track.
-Turnover in subsequent years surpasses averages associated with winter turf track racing.